Creating a Sustainable Clean Energy Transition

 Zero emissions energy technologies like wind, solar, and electric vehicles have immense potential to both clean our air and protect our climate.
 And, unlike fossil fuel infrastructure that requires the endless extraction and burning of dirty fuels to generate power, clean energy infrastructure is powered by clean, renewable resources like the sun and wind that are often plentiful and readily available.
 Even when the sun doesn’t shine or the wind doesn’t blow, energy storage systems can make up the difference and create a more resilient and nimble power system overall.

 That said, current technologies for clean energy infrastructure requires substantially more mineral inputs upfront than the fossil-fuel-powered technology its replacing.
 According to the International Energy Agency, demand for clean energy minerals such as graphite, lithium, and cobalt is expected to grow by up to 500% by 2050 to meet the needs of the clean energy transition.
-The agency estimates that one electric vehicle alone requires six times the mineral inputs of an internal combustion engine car.
 That increase in demand will mean more hardrock mining, which involves extracting non-fuel metal and mineral deposits of common minerals like copper, gold, and iron ore.

 What’s the environmental impact of hardrock mining?